-- Generally, the need and extent of cleaning and disinfecting will be reviewed on a case-by-case basis to assess risk in accordance with CDC guidance.
-The portion of the facility accessed by the infected individual(s) will be cleaned and disinfected.
+- The portion of the facility accessed by the infected individual(s) will be cleaned and disinfected.
 All environmental cleaning and disinfecting will follow CDC’s guidance..

 - For federally owned facilities under GSA’s jurisdiction, custody or control, cleaning and disinfecting is handled through an independent contract, service contract or other similar means.
 Incidents in facilities leased by GSA leases will be coordinated through the lessor.
 Incidents at fully delegated buildings will be handled by the customer agency that has been delegated such authority.

 - If a custodial contractor or lessor is unable to perform environmental cleaning and disinfecting in accordance with CDC’s guidance, we anticipate that service will either be subcontracted or procured through another contract vehicle.

 - If customers require above-standard cleaning services, described in greater detail below, please work with the GSA property manager to submit a eRETA. through

 - In accordance with CDC guidance, if you are sick with COVID-19 or suspect you are infected with the virus that causes COVID-19, you must stay at home and notify your supervisor.
 Supervisors must notify their appropriate agency representative and facility manager immediately, so steps can be taken to clean and disinfect that portion of the facility accessed by the infected individual(s) in accordance with CDC guidance.